Who can change energy providers?

 Note: Some energy retailers may handle the switching process differently.

-2. Make sure you are eligible to switch providers
+1. Make sure you are eligible to change providers

-While most people can easily switch who they purchase electricity from, there are a few exceptions.
+While most people can easily switch who they purchase electricity or gas from, there are a few exceptions.

 - Embedded networks: People living in apartment buildings, caravan parks or retirement villages may be a part of an embedded network.
 In each network, a site owner bulk purchases electricity from a provider to resell it to residents in a defined area.
 While embedded network customers can switch electricity providers, some providers may refuse to sell them electricity and switching typically takes longer.
 If you are unsure if you are living in an embedded network, speak to your body corporate or site manager.